 Here is a complete list of equipment needed to play curling:

-There are six main pieces equipment a curler will definitely use while playing a game of curling.
+There are six main pieces of equipment a curler will definitely use while playing a game of curling.
 These pieces of equipment are:

 A curling stone is what is thrown in a game of curling.
 A curling stone weighs 42 pounds, and is made of granite from Ailsa Craig, an island in Scotland.
-Attached to the curling stone is a plastic handle, and a sticker or engraving on the handle, which is used to identify which curling sheet the stone belongs too.
+Attached to the curling stone is a plastic handle, and a sticker or engraving on the handle, which is used to identify which curling sheet the stone belongs to.